christopheryoung/chrisyoung/site/prose/blog/posts/2006-07-25_on_the_relation_between_testicles_and_vocal_cords_according_to_aristotle.markdown

 their sinewy strength is slackened at its source they emit a voice similar to that of females.
 This slackening may be illustrated in the following way.
-It is as though you were to stretch a cord and make it taut by hanging some weight on to it, just as women do who weave at the loom; they stetch the warp by hanging stone weights on to it.
-This is the way in which the testes are attached to the seminal passages, which in their turn are attached to the blood-vessel which has its starting-point at the heart near the part which sets the voince in movement.
+It is as though you were to stretch a cord and make it taut by hanging some weight on to it, just as women do who weave at the loom; they stretch the warp by hanging stone weights on to it.
+This is the way in which the testes are attached to the seminal passages, which in their turn are attached to the blood-vessel which has its starting-point at the heart near the part which sets the voice in movement.
 And so, as the seminal passages undergo a change at the approach of the age when they can secrete semen, this part undergoes a simultaneous change.
 And as this changes, so too does the voice . . .
 If the testes are removed, the